-35 Alternatively, we could assume that the perpetrator could be drawn as a witness when another individual is arrested for the crime, but (if we maintain our assumption of no false testimony), then the perpetrator/witness would never come forward to exonerate the falsely-arrested D (whereas if we allowed false testimony then the perpetrator/witness might come forward to throw suspicion onto the falsely-accused D).
+Alternatively, we could assume that the perpetrator could be drawn as a witness when another individual is arrested for the crime, but (if we maintain our assumption of no false testimony), then the perpetrator/witness would never come forward to exonerate the falsely-arrested D (whereas if we allowed false testimony then the perpetrator/witness might come forward to throw suspicion onto the falsely-accused D).
 Again, these alternative assumptions make essentially no difference if N is relatively large, so we do not consider them further.

-1/(N - 1), where [(N - 2)/(N - 1)] is the probability that the RMV is not the victim, and [1/(N - 2)] is the probability that the RMV is drawn to be the witness out of the N - 2 eligible individuals (that is, N minus the victim and the perpetrator).
+(N-2)/(N-1) is the probability that the RMV is not the victim; (N-3)/(N-2) is the probability that the RMV is not the one who is falsely arrested; and 1/(N-3) is the probability that the RMV is drawn to be the witness out of the N-3 individuals who are eligible to be a witness (that is, N minus the victim, the falsely-arrested individual, and the perpetrator).